Royal Doulton

 Small potteries began manufacturing along the Lambeth riverside during the middle ages, initially creating earthenware known as redware Dutch potters then travelled to Lambeth and started making Delftware with a chalky white glaze and blue patterning.
 Developments in the art of pottery-making along with new technologies (such as substituting hotter burning coal for wood in the kilns) led to better quality and more durable products including stoneware.

 Henry Doulton started his business in the early 1800s and made his company's fortune in the mid-1800s manufacturing ceramic drainpipes that helped defeat the cholera epidemics of that period.
 Indeed there was a major epidemic in1848-49 in the streets around Doulton's factory.
 The full story is here.
 Doulton's factories then developed into making the beautiful decorative art pottery with which we are so familiar today.
+New technology (like steam-powered potter's wheels) and new products (often featuring designs by artists such as George Tinworth, including many trained at the Lambeth School of Art) helped increase productivity and profitability.

 A superb collection of Royal Doulton ceramic tiles, originally made for the children's wards at nearby St Thomas' Hospital, can still be seen in the corridors there.
 Follow this link for further detail.
 One of the tiles, featuring Little Red Riding Hood, is pictured below, together with a Doulton/Lambeth pottery mark and a detail from Gilbert Bayes' wonderful frieze 'Pottery through the Ages'.
 The frieze was originally on the outside of the factory on Albert Embankment.
 It now has a wall to itself in the V&A - the final image in this section, below.